Exploring the feminine and masculine impulses of Godde

 I say this in all sincerity, not to offend.

 It is not two Goddes - it is just Godde.
-Godde who knows equally what it is to be a father and what it is to be a mother.
+Godde who knows equally what it is to be a father and what it is to be a mother, what it is to feel female from deep inside yourself, what it is to feel male.

-I understand that some people will find this really difficult - but as it's only my personal experience (and trying to be honest to myself), you can take it or leave it… or just think about it.
+I understand that some people will find this really difficult - and of course, you can take it or leave it… or just think about it.

 I can only say, it makes me feel deeply joyful and better understood.
 Somehow, the recognition of the feminine at the heart of Godde has brought something precious and beautiful into my life.

-In conclusion, I suggest that one way to break free from gender stereotypes or prejudices in our Christian lives is to recognise the feminine heart of Godde - or, at least, to recognise that the patriarchal assumptions of some of the bible's authors were understandable limitations in their outlook, and that this damaged outlook and prejudice are not things that we, as christians, should seek to perpetuate.
+In conclusion, I suggest that one way to break free from gender stereotypes or prejudices in our Christian lives is to recognise the feminine heart of Godde - or, at least, to recognise that the patriarchal assumptions of some of the bible's authors (on male headship, for instance) were understandable limitations in their outlook and their time, but that this limited cultural outlook and prejudice are not things that we, as christians, should seek to perpetuate.

 None of this changes the many profound encounters we read about in the bible, nor the encounters we may also have… with a Godde who is so much more than we can ever imagine or comprehend.
 A Godde through whom we can explore, in a fuller sense, what it means to be a "person", whatever our gender.

 Godde waits patiently for us to know her better.
+And to know him better.
 As we open our hearts to love, as we seek to serve, we may encounter a Godde who is so much more than we ever conceived.
 And in this encounter we encounter ourselves as well, and the way we view other people, and treat them.

 Men and women, made in the image of Godde.
 Made in the image of the lovely, personal, mysterious, dark and reclusive, brilliant and beautiful Godde.